 Unless you use your gym membership very regularly, they are often not worth the cost.

-My favourite fitness channel is Fitness Blender.
+My favorite fitness channel is Fitness Blender.
 They have a tonne of videos you can do for free at home, and there are so many that you rarely have to repeat a session.

 20. Review your insurance